 Dental Veneers and Dental Laminates Fort Worth, TX

 A dental veneer is a porcelain shell that dental professionals can customize to enhance the size, shape and shade of a tooth.
-Dental veneers are a commonly offered dental restoration at Hulen Smiles.
+Dental veneers are a commonly offered dental restoration at Hulen Smiles, Implant and Cosmetic Dentist.

 If you have chipped, discolored or crooked teeth and want to change them, then dental veneers may be the solution you are looking for.
 Consisting of a thin porcelain shell, dental veneers can blend in with your surrounding teeth for a uniform appearance.
 While altering the size, shape and shade of your teeth, we can also prevent further damage to the surface of the tooth.

 Far too often, people will try to avoid seeking professional dental treatment and live with damaged or crooked teeth.
 By avoiding treatment, people are only increasing the chance of pain or infection.
 A chipped tooth can risk exposing the inside of the tooth, causing pain when eating, drinking or biting down on something.

 By investing in a dental veneer treatment, we can help you change the size, shape and shade of your teeth for your specific needs.

 What is a Dental Veneer?

 A veneer is a thin shell that is made out of porcelain or ceramic.
 The shade of the veneer, along with its shape and size will be made to match your surrounding teeth so that it blends in perfectly.